KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Data repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Researchers are rapidly aggregating the experimental data needed for WC modeling into repositories (Table S5).
-This includes specialized repositories for individual types of data such as ECMDB :cite:`sajed2016ecmdb` and YMDB :cite:`ramirez2017ymdb` for metabolite concentrations; ArrayExpress :cite:`kolesnikov2015arrayexpress` and the Gene Expression Omnibus :cite:`clough2016gene` (GEO) for RNA abundances; PaxDb :cite:`wang2015version` for protein abundances; and SABIO-RK for kinetic parameters :cite:`wittig2012sabio`, as well as general purpose repositories such as FigShare :cite:`figshare2017`, SimTk :cite:`simtk2017`, and Zenodo :cite:`zenodo2017`.
+This includes specialized repositories for individual types of data such as ECMDB :cite:`sajed2016ecmdb` and YMDB :cite:`ramirez2017ymdb` for metabolite concentrations; ArrayExpress :cite:`kolesnikov2015arrayexpress` and the Gene Expression Omnibus :cite:`clough2016gene` (GEO) for RNA abundances; PaxDb :cite:`wang2015version` for protein abundances; BiGG :cite:`king2015bigg` for metabolic reactions, and SABIO-RK for kinetic parameters :cite:`wittig2012sabio`, as well as general purpose repositories such as FigShare :cite:`figshare2017`, SimTk :cite:`simtk2017`, and Zenodo :cite:`zenodo2017`.

 Some researchers are making the data in these repositories more accessible by standardizing and integrating the data into meta-databases.
 For example, KEGG contains a variety of information about metabolites, proteins, reactions, and pathways :cite:`kanehisa2017kegg`; Pathway Commons contains extensive information about protein-protein interactions and pathways :cite:`cerami2010pathway`; and UniProt contains a multitude of information about proteins :cite:`uniprot2017uniprot`.